 • I'm walking slightly less than I thought.
 So far it's about 25 to 30 miles a week (110 to 130 miles per month).

 • I'm walking slower than I had thought.
 I used to do 15-minute miles, but my average is now an 18:30 mile.

-A word about speed: unlike the rest of the athletic world, I don't make speed a goal.
+A word about speed: unlike other athletes, I don't make speed a goal.
 Rather, my goal each time out is to discover my rhythm, my groove, and then stay in it, be it fast or slow, for as long as I can.
 I'm in competition with no one, not even myself.

 No phone interruptions, no music.
 I do, however, carry a dumb phone, powered down, for emergencies.

 Other than the occasional callus or blister, walking has never caused me an injury.
 To the contrary, walking strengthens the ligaments in my left knee, which were once torn in a car accident.